generic-leo/Portfolio-ChatScript-Docker/README.md

 Once container has already started you can run the container using docker start command.

 Docker structure & chatscript reference - https://github.com/Mirrdhyn/chatscript-in-docker

+Update image for the container
+1. Remove the existing container
+2. Build the image with new version Ex. 'chatscript-ace:1' to 'chatscript-ace:2'
+3. Run the container